 The principles are broadly based around the themes of human rights, labour rights, environment and anti-corruption.
 The organisations also commit to implementing actions to improve societal goals using the Sustainable Development Goals (SDGs).In Australia we convene activities and events and write publications that fall under those 10 principles and the SDGs, from a business lens… so we engage and work with a range of businesses from many different sectors.”

 Not for profit vs commercial needs

 Over the past 10 years, GCNA has grown to become a leading corporate sustainability initiative with more than 150 members around the country.
 But as a not for profit organisation the nuances of their accounting can be complicated.

 For many corporate bookkeeping companies, the complexities of the NFP sector pose challenges that they are unable to overcome.
 Their range of skills and knowledge doesn’t include the additional elements NFPs require and it often leaves the not for profit organisation missing critical information, in compliance limbo or with cumbersome processes that aren’t fit for purpose.

-Kylie says, “Before we started working with Accounting For Good, we were using a standard outsourced bookkeeping and accounting service provider.
+Kylie says, “Before we started working with True Accounting, we were using a standard outsourced bookkeeping and accounting service provider.
 They weren’t specialists in NFP accounting and that’s what we were lacking.

 Carol Tran and the AFG team have really taken the time to gain a detailed understanding of our organisation… of what we do… and have met all our neds.”